-This blog is being offered as a way for western Montanans to learn about the Reserved Water Rights Compact Negotiations currently taking place between the state of Montana, the federal government and the Confederated Salish and Kootenai tribes.
+This blog is intended to provide a means for western Montanans to learn about the Flathead Reservation or Confederated Salish and Kootenai Tribes Federal Reserved Water Compact negotiated between the state of Montana, the federal government and the Confederated Salish and Kootenai tribes.

-We would like to see this site become a public forum for people throughout western Montana to express their opinions, concerns, comments, and suggestions about the compact.
+This site was established as a means to communicate to people throughout western Montana, and should they so choose, to express their opinions, concerns, comments, and suggestions about the compact.

-The final compact is expected to include 3 important documents you should be aware of and informed about:
+The final compact includes 3 important documents and a multitude of water abstracts / appendices you should be aware of and informed about:

 NOTE: DO YOUR OWN HOMEWORK ON THIS COMPACT.
 TAKE NOTHING AT FACE VALUE.
 WE CERTAINLY DON’T HAVE ALL THE ANSWERS, BUT PROMISE TO DO OUR BEST TO PROVIDE YOU WITH INFORMATION TO UNDERSTAND THE DIRECTION THIS IS HEADED.

 The compact documents are available on the DNRC website for public viewing: http://dnrc.mt.gov/rwrcc/Compacts/CSKT/